adriangube/platzi-course-advanced-react/README.md

 ## Start

 Runs the app in development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:8080 to view it in the browser.

 ```
-npm start
+npm run serve
 ```